hopsoft/fmt/README.md

   </a>
 </p>

-# Fmt: Your Friendly Guide to String Formatting
+# Fmt: Your Friendly String Formatter

 Welcome to Fmt, your go-to companion for Ruby string templating – simple, versatile, and surprisingly powerful!